jckarter/clay/doc/language-reference.md

     variant Maybe[T] (Nothing, T); // [T] pattern guard implied variant Either[T, U] (T, U); // [T, U] pattern guard implied

-The variant instance list may be an arbitrary multiple-value expression.
+The variant instance list may be an arbitrary [multiple value expression].
 It is evaluated to derive the set of instances.

     // Example
     private RainbowTypes(Base) =